 STORAGE AND GENERAL CARE

-Our manufacturers in Queensland offer a repair service and are generally able to repair most problems with Oilskin garments.
-If you would like your Oilskin garment repaired, please fill out the CUSTOMER REPAIR FORM and send it with the garment to:
+Our Australian manufacturers offer a repair service and are generally able to repair most problems with Oilskin garments.
+If you would like your Oilskin garment repaired, please contact our Customer Service Team via email at firstname.lastname@example.org or via phone on +61 3 9425 2222.

 How do I care for my Desert Wax garment?